-- (iii) Each Offshore DC Converter shall be designed to meet the Active Power recovery characteristics as specified in the Bilateral Agreement upon restoration of the voltage at the LV Side of the Offshore Platform. - (b) Requirements of Offshore Generating Units, Offshore Power Park Modules to withstand voltage dips on the LV Side of the Offshore Platform greater than 140ms in duration.
+- (iii) Each Offshore DC Converter shall be designed to meet the Active Power recovery characteristics as specified in the Bilateral Agreement upon restoration of the voltage at the LV Side of the Offshore Platform. - (b) Requirements of Offshore Generating Units, Offshore Power Park Modules, to withstand voltage dips on the LV Side of the Offshore Platform greater than 140ms in duration. - (1b) Requirements applicable to Offshore Synchronous Generating Units to withstand voltage dips on the LV Side of the Offshore Platform greater than 140ms in duration.